Lord Saltoun and Auchanachie: Versions

 The words were printed in Maidment's "North Countrie Garland" (1824) and in Buchan's "Ancient Ballads and Songs 2" (1828).
 The tune was first printed in Bronson's "Traditional Tunes of the Child Ballads".
-The story features a classic version of star crossed lovers (most often associated with "Romeo and Juliet"), with the two dying at the end.
 Sometime between 1800 and 1829 a broadsheet ballad called "A New Song" was printed.
-In it the name "Auchanachie Gordon" has been replaced by "Hannah Le Gordon" but is otherwise very similar.
-It is hard to explain why the hero has been given a girl's name.
-Perhaps the Scots name was so unfamiliar to the Newcastle printer than he made a somewhat garbled choice of name.
+This replaces the name "Auchanachie Gordon" with "Hannah Le Gordon" but is otherwise very similar.
+It is hard to explain why the hero was given a woman's name, unless the unusual Scots name confused the Newcastle printer.